 • boilers

-You need the CO certificate to install, repair, maintain, and commission of a gas combustion installation and the ducts for air supply and flue gas outlet.
+You need the CO certificate for installing, repairing, maintaining, and commissioning of a gas combustion installation and the ducts for air supply and flue gas outlet.
 If you do not have a CO certificate you are not allowed to perform these activities any longer.
 If you work without a CO certificate, you are liable to prosecution.
 The consumer commissioning you is also punishable.

 Applying for a CO certificate